 Omni-Channel: It is about true continuity of customer’s experience even when they flip channels to complete a single transaction.
 Disney, Virgin Atlantic, Starbucks are great examples of Omni-Channel digital transformation.

-Prioritize: Spend where you’ll make the biggest difference for business.
+Prioritize: Spend where you’ll make the biggest difference for the business.
 Small and quick successes will be drivers for digital transformation.

 Quality: Quality of data collected by all the channels is extremely important in digital transformation for generating meaningful insights.
-Garbage in, Garbage Out still remains valid in digital age.
+Garbage in, Garbage Out still remains valid in the digital age.

 Robotics: Robots are machines with programmed movements that allow them to move in certain directions or sequences.
 Artificial intelligence has given robots more ability to process information and to learn.

 Sentiment Analytics: Sentiment analysis is all about helping companies gain better insights into their customers, and helping them to bridge the gap between insight and action by analyzing positive and negative sentiments.

 Talent: To deliver on the digital transformation, organization have to get the right talent.
 As Jim Collins said in his book “Good to Great”, get the right people in the bus put them in right sits and then decide where the bus will go.